 1986 – 1989

-The shield has acquired a triangular shape, due to which the proportions of the red circle are violated.
+The shield has acquired a triangular shape, which violates the proportions of the red circle.
 The white ring is outlined in black on both sides.
-The letters and numbers are also black, and they are increased in size and moved closer to the center.
+The letters and numbers are also black, increasing in size and moving closer to the center.

 1989 – 1990

-The red circle is expanded again.
-The undersides of the shield are rounded.
-The oak branch is large and detailed.
-The brightness of the color palette is reduced.
+The red circle is expanded again, the shield’s undersides are rounded, the oak branch is large and detailed, and the brightness of the color palette is reduced.

 1990 – 1992

 All contours, except the outer one, have disappeared again.
 Items in the white ring turn blue.
-The oak branch is the same schematic as on the 1979-1983 emblem.
+The oak branch is the same schematic as the emblem from the 1979-1983 period.

 1992 – today